TOAST-DOCS/API-Gateway/en/console-guide.md

 - To create a resource and register a method at the same time, select HTTP method.
 - If you make a request to API Gateway with an unregistered resource path, 404 Not Found response is returned.

+### Import Resource
+You can bring the resource through the file format of Swagger v2.0 [OpenAPI Specification](https://swagger.io/specification/v2/)
+1. Click the button **Import Resource**.
+2. Click the Swagger **Select File** button and choose the file, or directly enter the Swagger content.
+3. Click the **Apply** button.

+> **[Caution] When importing resource, overwrite the existing resource**
+> When importing resource, the existing resource is deleted and overwritten with the new resource.

 ### Create Method
 - Create **HTTP Method** under the selected resource path.